-For assistance with claims, billing, or member card questions, please call or write to Alterwood Advantage Choice Member Services.
+For assistance with claims, billing, or member card questions, please call or write to Alterwood Advantage Choice Plus Member Services.
 We will be happy to help you.

-Method Member Services - Contact Information CALL 667-262-9412 or 1-866-675-3944 toll free Calls to this number are free.
+Method Member Services - Contact Information

+CALL 667-262-9412 or 1-866-675-3944 toll free

+Calls to this number are free.
 We are available 8 am to 8 pm local time 7 days a week from October 1 to March 31 and 8 am to 8 pm local time Monday through Friday from April 1 to September 30.
 Member Services also has free language interpreter services available for non-English speakers.

-TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+TTY 711

 Calls to this number are free.
 We are available 8 am to 8 pm local time 7 days a week from October 1 to March 31 and 8 am to 8 pm local time Monday through Friday from April 1 to September 30.

+FAX 410-801-5866

-FAX 410-801-5866 WRITE Alterwood Advantage Attn: Member Services P.O.
-Box 4175 Timonium, MD 21094 MemberServices@AlterwoodHealth.com WEBSITE www.AlterwoodAdvantage.com
+WRITE Alterwood Advantage Attn: Member Services PO Box 4175 Timonium, MD 21094

+MemberServices@AlterwoodHealth.com

+WEBSITE www.AlterwoodAdvantage.com